printlnHi/gnn-lspe-jax/README.md

 # GNN-LSPE-JAX
 First and foremost, this is a replication of Dwivedi et al. (2021) (arXiv:2110.07875).
-Their original PyTorch codebase can found at https://github.com/vijaydwivedi75/gnn-lspe The following files are either directories copies or reduced versions rom the original codebase, which is under a MIT license, for the purposes of dataset conversion:
+Their original PyTorch codebase can found at https://github.com/vijaydwivedi75/gnn-lspe, and is released under a MIT license (as of 06-May-2023).
- - data/molecules/*.index
- - data/molecules.py
- - data/ogb_mol.py
-The files of configs/ are a slightly modified strict subset of the original config files.
 This replication is restricted to the GatedGCN layer and the ZINC and Moltox21 datasets.

+Some files in this repository are either direct or modified copies from the aforementioned codebase, and are marked as such by a LICENSE file in the containing directory.
+Copyright belongs to the original authors.

+Directories of copied files:
+ - data/
+ - configs/

+The files of configs/ are a slightly modified subset of the original config files.

 # Replication
 ## Environment